cimug-org/CIMTool/dev-env-setup.md

 ## Part 1:  Eclipse Installation

-#### Installation of the Eclipse 3.7.2 Plugin Development Environment (PDE)

-> First, a special edition of the Eclipse development environment is required to develop CIMTool.
-This environment is known as the [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/indigo/sr2/eclipse-rcp-and-rap-developers) package with newer 4.x version referred to as the Eclipse Committers package.
-Since CIMTool is currently built on the older Eclipse 3.x SWT plugins platform this older version of the Eclipse Plugin Development Environment (PDE) is required.
-The following steps describe how to locate, install and setup this Eclipse package:
+> A special edition of the Eclipse development environment is required to develop CIMTool.
+This environment is known as the [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/indigo/sr2/eclipse-rcp-and-rap-developers) package (the newer 4.x PDE package is referred to as the Eclipse Committers package).
+Since CIMTool is currently built on the older Eclipse 3.x SWT plug-ins platform this older version is required.
+The following steps describe how to locate, install and setup this package:

 ###### Step 1:
 The Windows 64-bit version of Eclipse PDE 3.7.2 (Indigo) can be downloaded at [eclipse-rcp-indigo-SR2-win32-x86_64.zip](https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/indigo/SR2/eclipse-rcp-indigo-SR2-win32-x86_64.zip).
 (Note that versions for Mac and Linux are also available at [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/indigo/sr2/eclipse-rcp-and-rap-developers) but the instructions that follow are for Windows only.)

 ###### Step 2:
-Though the CIMTool plugins themselves are configured and compiled for a later version of Java the Eclipse PDE 3.7.2 (Indigo) development environment itself requires Java 1.5.
+Though the CIMTool plug-ins themselves are configured and compiled for a later version of Java the Eclipse PDE 3.7.2 (Indigo) development environment itself requires Java 1.5.
 If you do not have this older version of the JRE or JDK on your system you should locate and install it before moving on to the next step.
 Currently, the [Oracle's Java Archive](https://www.oracle.com/java/technologies/oracle-java-archive-downloads.html) contains a [Java Development Kit 5.0 Update 22](https://www.oracle.com/java/technologies/java-archive-javase5-downloads.html#license-lightbox) Windows 64-bit release.
 Note that you will need to accept Oracles license agreement and have a (free) Oracle account to do so.
 Feel free to locate and install Java from an alternative provider if desired.

 ###### Step 3:
 The installation process for the Eclipse environment is straightforward in that it involves simply extracting the [eclipse-rcp-indigo-SR2-win32-x86_64.zip](https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/indigo/SR2/eclipse-rcp-indigo-SR2-win32-x86_64.zip) archive downloaded in step 1.
 It should be noted that depending on where you choose to extract the archive that on Windows the process may fail due to path names being too long.
 If this occurs it is suggested you create a temp directory on a local drive (e.g. ```C:\temp-indigo```) and extract the ZIP archive into that folder.
 A folder called ```\eclipse``` will be created under the selected extract directory and will contain your eclipse environment.
 Feel free to relocate this new folder to a location on the file system where you prefer to host your Eclipse development environment.